Mayank-Prakash-Sharma18/math-english/content/higher-maths/geometry/parallelogram.md

 That is, all of its four angles are 90° each, and all of its four sides are equal too.

 So, in a way, square is a special case of rectangle.

+In fact, Square is a Rectangle, as well as a Rhombus.
+However, vice-versa need not be true, i.e. a Rectangle or a Rhombus need not be a Square.
 {{% /alert %}}

 <br><hr><br>